 What Is The Best Way To See The Bioluminescence?

-Our family chose to see the bioluminescence in Costa Rica by kayak tour, which I highly recommend as the best option.
+Our family chose to see the bioluminescence kayak tour in Costa Rica at Bahia Rica, which I highly recommend as the best option.
+Full disclosure- in 2019 this was the only kayak tour available and now there are more.
+I still stand by Bahia Rica as the best option.
 Here’s why:

 - Bahia Rica offers accommodations right on site, which we will talk about more in-depth below.
-This meant we could experience the tour and then sleep right on site.
+This meant we could experience the tour and then sleep right there- perfect for young children.

 - They are the original tour company to have discovered that the bioluminescent bay is a permanent phenomenon in Costa Rica.
 Bahia Rica has a very low ecological footprint and they hire local Costa Ricans to guide the tours.
 I wanted to give them our money.